Why don’t most Jewish people see Jesus?

 Removing the Veil

-Thank God the veil can be taken away, in Jesus.
+Thank God the veil can be taken away, by Jesus.

 In Romans 11:1 Paul voiced the question: God has not rejected His people, has He?
 Is God done with the Jewish people?
 The answer was resolute: May it never be!

 When we understand the divine mystery, there can be a fresh wellspring of compassion from our hearts to the Jewish people.
 Jesus’s identity isn’t obvious.
-It’s harder at first for them to see the spiritual truths and biblical connections that may seem clear to others.
+What may seem clear to us, is harder for them to see at fist.
+That is, the spiritual truths and biblical connections in the Old and New Testament.

 That doesn’t mean we give up trying to present the Gospel, by no means!